Join Here | Log In

 The fibrinogen molecule is composed of three different amino acid chains – α, β, and γ.[ref]
 These components come together to form the fibrinogen molecule circulating in the bloodstream, and when a coagulation event occurs, they break up to form the fibrin.

 There are three genes that code for the three components of fibrinogen – FBA, FGB, and FGG.
-All three of these genes have genetic variants affecting fibrinogen levels in different ways.
+All three of these genes have genetic variants affecting fibrinogen levels in different ways, which you can see below in the genotype report.

 Fibrinogen Genotype Report